Clement Attlee: Legacy

 In foreign affairs, he did much to assist with the post-war economic recovery of Europe.
 He proved a loyal ally of the US at the onset of the Cold War.
 Due to his style of leadership, it was not he, but Ernest Bevin who masterminded foreign policy.
 It was Attlee's government that decided Britain should have an independent nuclear weapons programme, and work on it began in 1947.

-Bevin, Attlee's Foreign Secretary, famously stated that "We've got to have it [nuclear weapons] and it's got to have a bloody Union Jack on it".
-The first operational British nuclear bomb was not detonated until October 1952, about one year after Attlee had left office.
-Independent British atomic research was prompted partly by the US McMahon Act, which nullified wartime expectations of postwar US–UK collaboration in nuclear research, and prohibited Americans from communicating nuclear technology even to allied countries.
+Bevin, Attlee's foreign secretary, famously stated that "We've got to have it [nuclear weapons] and it's got to have a bloody Union Jack on it".
+The first operational British nuclear bomb detonated in October 1952, about one year after Attlee had left office.
+Independent British atomic research was prompted partly by the 1946 US McMahon Act, which nullified wartime expectations of postwar US–UK collaboration in nuclear research, and prohibited Americans from communicating nuclear technology even to allied countries who had participated in the wartime development of the atomic bomb.
 British atomic bomb research was kept secret even from some members of Attlee's own cabinet, whose loyalty or discretion seemed uncertain.

 Although a socialist, Attlee still believed in the British Empire of his youth.
 He thought of it as an institution that was a power for good in the world.
 Nevertheless, he saw that a large part of it needed to be self-governing.
 Using the Dominions of Canada, Australia, and New Zealand as a model, he continued the transformation of the empire into the modern-day British Commonwealth.

 His greatest achievement, surpassing many of these, was perhaps the establishment of a political and economic consensus about the governance of Britain that all three major parties subscribed to for three decades, fixing the arena of political discourse until the late-1970s.
 In 2004, he was voted the most successful British Prime Minister of the 20th century by a poll of 139 academics organised by Ipsos MORI.

-A blue plaque unveiled in 1979 commemorates Attlee at 17 Monkhams Avenue, in Woodford Green in the London borough of Redbridge.
+A blue plaque unveiled in 1979 commemorates Attlee at 17 Monkhams Avenue, in Woodford Green in the London Borough of Redbridge.

 Attlee was elected a Fellow of the Royal Society in 1947.
 Attlee was awarded an Honorary Fellowship of Queen Mary College on 15 December 1948.